anyci/anyci/README.md

 ## the docker bits

-:construction:

-AnyCI executes CI steps inside a container that provides dependencies necessary to do the work.
+AnyCI executes CI steps inside a container providing dependencies necessary to do the work.

 For instance the container can provide [shellcheck](https://github.com/koalaman/shellcheck) and [hadolint](https://github.com/hadolint/hadolint) to the linting stage of the `check` step -- and these tools don't need to be available on the system running CI.